secureCodeBox/scanner-infrastructure-nmap/README.md

 <!-- end -->

 # About
 This repository contains a self contained µService utilizing the NMAP Networkscanner for the secureCodeBox project.
-To learn more about the WPScan scanner itself visit [nmap.org].
+To learn more about the Nmap scanner itself visit [nmap.org].

 ## Nmap parameters